Skip to content

 This is useful when an overlay provides default settings that should be merged with a repository's existing configuration.
 For example, an overlay might add recommended VS Code extensions to an existing .vscode/settings.json.

 Deep merge combines objects recursively — overlay keys are added or updated, but existing keys not in the overlay are preserved.
+Merge targets must be repo-relative real files; repoverlay rejects target symlinks and symlinked parent directories instead of following them.
 For non-JSON files, --merge has no effect (the file is treated as a conflict).

 Use --copy to copy files instead of creating symlinks: